SofiaZang/Mousecraft/README.md

 See examples in this notebook https://colab.research.google.com/drive/1Sfts_onqzadvvcDXfVnDBEA_10ic7_YI?usp=sharing

 Tips: For the notebook to run you need the motion_energy.npy (or other motion_signal.npy) or the .tiff file of the behavior you want to annotate if you have not computed the motion energy and it will be automatically computed in the notebook run.

+## Settings & Display

+The interface is divided into two main panels:

+Left Panel: Video playback and control
+Right Panel: Motion energy timeline, event navigation, and annotation tools

+1. Video Display & Controls (Left Panel)

+### Video Display
+Main video window: Displays the loaded video of the mouse behavior.
+Shows frame-by-frame playback and updates when navigating events.

+### Load Video

+Button: Load Video
+Opens a file dialog to select a video file (.avi, .mp4, .mov, .tiff, etc.).

+### Playback Controls

+Play ▶: Starts playing the video from the current frame at the defined FPS.
+Pause ⏸: Pauses playback but keeps the current frame in view.
+Stop ⏹: Stops playback and resets to frame 0.

+### FPS Control
+Textbox (FPS): Defines frames per second for playback speed (e.g., enter 5 for 5 fps).
+By default the movie will play at 1 fps.

+### Frame Slider
+Allows manual scrubbing through frames of the loaded video.
+You can also just write the frame you want to check and you will be teleported there.

+2. Onset Status and Performance Metrics

+### Onset Status
+Displays whether the current frame corresponds to an annotated onset (e.g., Active/Twitch).

+### Performance Score
+Text box displaying annotation statistics.
+Accepted = 1, Rejected = -1, Edited = 0.5, Pending = 0, Manually-added = 0.
+This can be adjusted (in the main gui code).

 ## License

 [Your License Here]